Barbara Veale Smith

 While raising her children, she was involved in a variety of professional endeavors utilizing her expertise in writing, photography, communications, marketing, and spirituality.

-and has been dedicated to silence for the past 10 years.
+and has been dedicated to silent retreat practice for the past 20 years.

 Barbara is a life-long learner and educator, with a passion for peace.